 - Demonstrate a commitment to continuous and lifelong learning

-The Vermont Tech entry-level Dental Hygiene program consists of a three-year CODA-approved associate degree (88 credits) followed by a final online year of two semesters which is accredited by NECHE, resulting in a Bachelor of Science in Dental Hygiene.
+The Vermont Tech entry-level Dental Hygiene program consists of a two-year, five-semester CODA-approved associate degree followed by a final online year of two semesters which is accredited by NECHE, resulting in a Bachelor of Science in Dental Hygiene.
 Upon successful completion of either the associate or bachelor’s degree, the student is eligible for application for dental hygiene licensure.

-All dental hygiene professional courses must be taken in the prescribed six-term sequence.
+All dental hygiene professional courses must be taken in the prescribed five-term sequence.
 The curriculum is time-intensive and the required courses are rigorous.
 Complete dedication to coursework is required for successful completion of the program.
-All DHY and BIO course must be completed with a grade of C or better to continue in the program.
+All OHS and BIO courses must be completed with a grade of C or better to continue in the program.

 - Aspen Dental